-The ADO programming is in principle very similar to DAO programming but cointains some new commands.ADO is Microsoft's new approach to database programming which aims to give the programmer a more consistent way of connecting to a broad range of different types of data source.
+The ADO programming is in principle very similar to DAO programming b t cointains some new commands.
+ADO is Microsoft's new approach to database program ing which times to give the programmer a more consistent way of connecting to a broit range of different types of data source.